beeme1mr/kubecon-us-25-ff-driven-development/slides.md

 # Introducing the Flag Manifest

-<div class="text-lg opacity-70 mb-8">A single source of truth for your flag definitions—living in your repository, alongside your code</div>
+<div class="text-lg opacity-70 mb-8">A single source of truth for your flag definitions in your repository, alongside your code</div>

 <div class="grid grid-cols-2 gap-8">